addendum1/addendum1.github.io/index.md

 Database | Microsoft SQL Server (SQL Server 2012 or above recommended) Encryption | [Crypto-JS](https://code.google.com/archive/p/crypto-js/) Date Picker Control | [CibulCalendar](https://github.com/kaore/CibulCalendar)
+Client-Side File Export | Downloadify Flash Component

 ## Installation Instructions

+Instructions for setting up Addendum Builder can be found below.
+The basic steps are:
+ - Setup the database
+ - Clone/copy the code to your local environment
+ - Edit the web.config to include your database connection info
+ - Install the .NET code to the web server

+Detailed instructions follow...

+---

 ### STEP 1: Setup the Database

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for